pickuperast/CodeGenerator/Editor/Agents/Prompts/PromptAgentArchitectorTool.md

 - Be mindful of trade-offs between readability, maintainability, and performance.
 - DO NOT Include fully unchanged script files in answer.
 - Add additional functionality that was not mentioned in TASK but important to fulfill TASK fully in best practices manner.
+- DO NOT Call tool - ReplaceScriptFile more than 1 time.
+## Example 1:
+Modify file located at: {FilePath}.
+Using technical specification: {_task}
+This means you will call ReplaceScriptFile tool 1 time for file in FilePath using code provided from Project code base as a base and code provided in Technical Specification as a new code.
+## Example 2:
+Create new file at: {FilePath}.
+Using technical specification: {_task}
+This means you will call ReplaceScriptFile tool 1 time for file in FilePath using code provided from Technical Specification as a new code.
+Do not skip any code parts from Technical Specification.

 # RULES FOR CODE OPTIMIZATION AND STRUCTURE:
 ## Data Structure Efficiency: